 Now for some Guestbook entries.
 Again, negative ones first.
 The author of entry #6 expresses skepticism about people being able to tell who was psychopathic and who wasn't.
 Also, he writes, "I am wondering how many of the traits of these you have?"

 is more of a political piece than an academic one.
 That being said, I'd like to take a little license and use the word "psycho" to describe such people.
 It just looks like an academic work because that's my preferred style of writing.
 As far as them being psychotic goes, jm doesn't believe psychopaths are ill in the same sense a schizophrenic person is.
 I beg to differ; it's just a matter of degree.
 Many if not most of the psychopaths I've come across have been at least delusional.
 In my opinion, that is a break with reality and hence, a form of psychosis, albeit a mild one.
-Furthermore, Albert Ellis seems also to have been of the opinion that many psychopaths are in fact, psychotic.
+Furthermore, Albert Ellis seems also to have been of the opinion that numerous psychopaths are in fact, psychotic.
 On page 298 of his 1991 work he wrote, "Psychopaths and psychotics (who, to my way of thinking, seriously overlap) ....".
-[RIP A.Ellis, 1913-2007]
+[RIP Albert Ellis, 1913-2007]

 Always a pleasure to hear from the law enforcement community.
 In entry #11, StevenW compliments me on my "real world" handling of the subject and confirms the existence of the psychopathic smirk.
 Meanwhile, in entry #16, Deb K. says she has read a lot on the subject, but that I "...have by far taken it to a different level of understanding."
 She goes on to say that her mother is a psychopath and that she has come to "...see what I was lacking through the years and have started to heal." ...Right on.

-Lea, entry numbers 19-21, informs us that my correspondence with a suspected psychopath reminded her of something her ex would write.
+Lea, in entry numbers 19-21, informs us that my correspondence with a suspected psychopath reminded her of something her ex would write.
 Then she notes parenthetically that my psychopath essay is even funny on occasion, and finally, she shares two links with us.
 I just love her enthusiasm!

 Back to TOP

 On to: Culture Stuff | Glossary | Music Stuff | Psychopathy | Introduction | My Education | Links | More Links

 The entire realm of the website "http://www.syntheory.com" is

-copyright © 2000-2013
+copyright © 2000-Current Year

 by Ken Windish.
 All rights reserved.

 General permission is granted to copy and disseminate the contents of this webpage for fair and reasonable uses within the world of academia, provided that the source is properly cited and credited.
-Duplications for uses other than academic must be granted through written permission from the copyright owner.
+Duplications for uses other than academic, must be granted through written permission from the copyright owner.